 This section of the Draft EIR evaluates whether new or physically altered fire facilities would be required to provide fire protection services to the Project, the construction of which could cause significant environmental impacts.
 The analysis includes a description of the existing fire protection services in the vicinity of the Project Site.
 The analysis uses the following metrics from the Los Angeles Fire Department (LAFD) to assess potential demands on fire protection services and whether increased demands would create the need for new or expanded facilities: fire flow requirements, emergency access, and the ability of the LAFD to provide adequate fire protection services based on current facilities, equipment, and staffing levels.
-This analysis is based, in part, on information available on the LAFD website and inter-departmental correspondence from LAFD to the Department of City Planning on March 7, 2023, which is included in Appendix H of this Draft EIR.
-Additional technical information used in the analysis is based on the Utility Infrastructure Technical Report: Water, Wastewater, and Energy (Utility Report) prepared for the Project, included in Appendix L of this Draft EIR.
+This analysis is based, in part, on information available on the LAFD website; Inter-departmental correspondence from LAFD to the Department of City Planning dated March 6, 2023, which is included in Appendix I of this Draft EIR; and the 6000 Hollywood Boulevard Utility Infrastructure Technical Report: Water, Wastewater, and Energy (Utility Report), prepared by KPFF Consulting Engineers and dated October 2024, which is included in Appendix L of this Draft EIR.